Peace Corps Prep Reflection

 You may choose to use any free website builder for your ePortfolio.
 These platforms are highly customizable and provide many creative options to control the look and feel of your ePortfolio.
 Some popular choices are WordPress, Wix, and Weebly.

-FIU Portfolio
+FIU Portfolium

-Access the FIU Portfolio portal
+Access the FIU Portfolium portal

 • Step 3: Course Experiences